Niro646/Product-Manager-REStful-Web-Services/README.md

        PUT localhost:6000/api/category/update/65e84ce45565cc186a856583

-# change later
-Content for the License section.
+# Delete a Category by ID
+ Deleting a  specific Category from the DB

+       DELETE localhost:6000/api/category/delete/65e84ce45565cc186a856583